 A significant weather event can impede delivery of instruction including didactic, lab, simulation, and clinical.
 The Safety Officer is responsible for monitoring weather conditions.
 The Safety Officer will notify the Incident Commander and Academic Deans of any storm warning or watches applicable to campus locations including clinical sites.
-The Emergency Command Post may be activated by the Incident Commander.
+The Incident Commander may activate the Emergency Command Post.
 The Incident Commander will consult with the Deans and their supervisor to determine any changes to the instructional schedule.
 Changes may include early release, delayed opening, use of virtual synchronous or asynchronous modalities, or cancellation.
 Factors including road conditions, national weather advisories, and status of utilities will be considered in making the determination for any operational changes.
 Due to the early start of instruction, the announcement of changes will be made by 6PM on the evening before when possible.
 For classes starting after 5PM, the announcement will be made with at least four hours' notice.

-Essential Staff Essential Staff may include IT staff, members of the Emergency Management Team, EDAO, given weather conditions or work remotely.

-Deans and clinical faculty.
+- Essential Staff Essential Staff may include IT staff, members of the Emergency Management Team, EDAO, Deans and clinical faculty.
 The determination of essential staff will be made by the Incident Commander based on the situation.
-Essential staff may be required to report to work if possible possible, meetings and instruction will be conducted remotely.

-Non-Essential Staff Non-essential staff will be expected to work remotely during normally scheduled hours.
-When
+Essential staff may be required to report to work if possible given weather conditions or work remotely. - Non-Essential Staff Non-essential staff will be expected to work remotely during normally scheduled hours.
+When possible, meetings and instruction will be conducted remotely.